dialvare/MicroShift-OSTreeSystems-blog/README.md

 systemctl reboot
 ````

-Once the machine is up and running again, we can *ssh* it, but this time, using the *-Y* command to take advantage of the graphical window:
+Once the machine is up and running again, we can *ssh* into it, but this time, using the *-Y* command to take advantage of the graphical window:

 ````
 ssh -Y -p 3022 root@127.0.0.1